 - Rack for secondary fermentation (add in flavours at this point) and ferment for 1 more week before bottling.

-- Mix priming sugar into the beer and bottle.
+- Mix the dextrose into the beer and bottle.

 - Allow beer to mature at room temperature for another 4 weeks.
 Enjoy!